 Let me put it this way: The story would have worked just as well, probably better if it had taken place in mainland America.
 With almost no rewriting, here is the plot:

 A reverend wants his incorrigible parish to behave.
 A wild party girl refuses to knuckle under and she has an ally in an alcoholic atheist hobo.
 However, the reverend’s saintly nephew arrives and soon is able to show the party girl and the hobo the error of their ways.
 But a local gangster has heard a rumor that the church has a treasure hidden inside and he means to get it by any means possible…

 See what I mean?
 A few names changed and the plot works.
 It could just as easily been a western, set in South America, Africa, China… the list goes on.
 I realize that the island setting allowed Griffith to dress Miss Seymour in (for the time) scandalously tiny outfits but surely there were easier ways of adding cheesecake.
+He certainly never had trouble on that score.
 I just feel that a setting should be woven tightly in with the plot.
 Could Tol’able David have taken place anywhere else and been as good?
 Could Underworld?
 Could Gold Rush?
 I doubt it.

 Maybe I’m being hard on this poor little potboiler but the caliber of acting talent involved makes me wish that it had been much more.

 I give this film a grudging recommendation.
 Seeing Clarine Seymour and Richard Barthelmess is a treat but the picture as a whole is deeply flawed.

 Where can I see it?